Choosing the Right Type of Web Hosting

 Pros of Dedicated Hosting

-You don’t have to share with any other swimmers, although you can certainly invite people to drop by.
+You don’t have to share with any other swimmers, although you can certainly invite a lot of people to drop by.
 With a dedicated server, you can set up the place however you like.
 Want tiki bars and cabanas all around the pool deck?
 Want to let people do backflips off the high dive?
 Your pool, your rules.

 Cons of Dedicated Hosting